spectrocloud/librarium/docs/docs-content/clusters/data-center/nutanix/create-manage-nutanix-cluster.md

     - When replacing values, remove the dollar sign and curly braces.

-    - Verify the port specified in the YAM file.
+    - Verify the default values specified in the YAML file (such as the port).

   :::